Battle of Paštrik

-KLA fighters managed to seize Mount Paštrik, its northern slopes and the village of Milaj, on the northern bank of the White Drin by the end of May.
+KLA fighters managed to seize Mount Pashtrik, its northern slopes and the village of Milaj, on the northern bank of the White Drin by the end of May.
 In spite of heavy NATO air support, which included the use of USAF B-52 bombers, the Yugoslav Army held the line on the White Drin, where they build temporary bridges to maintain their supply lines open, supported by heavy mortars and artillery.
 The KLA took over the villages of Planeja, Bucare and Ljumbarda and a stretch of the border area northwest of Prizren, but was unable to make further gains by the time of the Kumanovo Agreement on 9 June, which resulted in Yugoslav troops withdrawing from Kosovo.

 Background

-In April 1999 a month prior to the battle, Albanian refugees from Gorozup, Milaj, Gjonaj and Planeja at the slopes of Mount Pashtrik reported that they had been beaten, killed and forcefully driven out of their villages by Yugoslav army, police and paramilitaries.
+In April 1999 a month prior to the battle, Albanian refugees from the villages of Gorozhup, Milaj, Gjonaj and Planeja at the slopes of Mount Pashtrik reported that they had been beaten, killed and forcefully driven out of their villages by Yugoslav army, police and paramilitaries.
 The terrain between Kosovo and Albania which is mountainous only allows a few passages, the Yugoslav army sought to create defensive chain which they believed would repel a ground attack by the KLA.
-The Pashtrik area was particularly vulnerable if attacked by light infantry, the Yugoslav army was aware of this and established a series of watchtowers and observation posts at strategic points near the Albanian border.
+The Pashtrik area was particularly vulnerable if attacked by light infantry; the Yugoslav army was aware of this and established a series of watchtowers and observation posts at strategic points near the Albanian border.

 The KLA had received training and arms from the Albanian army and western agencies, during this period the KLA also focused on recruiting ethnic Albanian veterans from the wars in Croatia and Bosnia.
-Agim Çeku the most prominent commander during the battle was an officer in the Croatian army during Operation Medak Pocket, and Operation Storm.
+Agim Çeku, the most prominent commander during the battle, was an officer in the Croatian army during Operation Medak Pocket and Operation Storm.
 The KLA high command was vague in their statements about the operation.
-Their official goal was to capture mount Pashtrik and the forward operation bases there.
-Western media reported that the KLAs goal was the capture the highway linking Peja and Prizren several kilometers north of Pashtrik and some even more ambitious reports placed the capture of Prizren as a goal.
+Their official goal was to capture Mount Pashtrik and the forward operation bases there.
+Western media reported that the KLA's goal was the capture the highway linking Peja and Prizren several kilometers north of Pashtrik and some even more ambitious reports placed the capture of Prizren as a goal.
 These scenarios and media reports have been assessed as unrealistic as the KLA could have captured Prizren only under prolonged ground attacks and air strikes.
 The political goals of the KLA were not to secure a military victory but to put the 549th under fire and send a message that this was a prelude to a much larger NATO ground invasion.
-The KLAs force was reported to be as high as 4000 men by some western sources.
-Albanian TV only stated the units involved being the 121st 'Ismet Jashari' Brigade and the 123rd Brigade. both were a part of the Operational Zone Pashtrik.
+The KLA's force was reported to be as high as 4000 men by some western sources.
+Albanian TV only stated the units involved being the 121st 'Ismet Jashari' Brigade and the 123rd Brigade, both were a part of the Operational Zone Pashtrik.
 Wesley Clark put the number of KLA insurgents at between 1800-2000.
-The KLA was supported by tank and artillery fire from the Albanian army and Close air support from NATO.
+The KLA was supported by tank and artillery fire from the Albanian army and close air support from NATO.